gyancr7/Word-Learner-Game/README.md

 ## Word Learner

-Improve your grammar vocab skills while playing.
+Improve your grammar and vocab skills while playing.